riya24567/React-Todo-List/README.md

 System Design

 The application is built using React for the front end.
-Tasks are stored in a dummy JSON file.
+Tasks are stored in a dummy JSON file named todos.json inside the data folder in src.

 Installation and Setup